btcven/locha/documentation/en/chapter_xx.md

 ```

-## X.4 First scenario and topology.
+## X.4 First stage environment.

-The experiment consider scenario with up 3 nodes.
+The experiment consider this stage environment  with up 3 nodes.
 Initially all routing tables and buffers are empty, the originator and the destination of the data packets are identified as nodes A, B, or C. The new data packets may arrive as depicted in below figure.

-- In the first scenario a packet from A to B is followed by a packet from A to C.
+- In the first stage a packet from A to B is followed by a packet from A to C.

 ```cpp
         A                         B                      C